 The South Africa rose is part of “Star Roses” Sunbelt line.
 These roses were bred to do well in hotter climates!
 My South Africa rose is quite the beast when it comes to our hot desert sun!

 I had a spot that needed a plant, but this particular spot sits in the sun all day without a break of afternoon shade until the sun begins to set.
-I of course wanted a rose, so I did a bit of research and discovered the Sunbelt Roses!
+I of course wanted a rose, so I did a bit of research and discovered the Sunbelt Roses.
 We planted South Africa last mother’s day and it grew so well even during our record breaking summer last year.

-The South Africa Rose starts out as the most beautiful orangy-yellow shade and slowly fades to a true yellow as the bloom opens up more.
 I find the fragrance to be moderate, but I am more in love with the fact that this rose can tolerate the hottest sun in my garden!

 My husband bought me the South Africa Rose from our local Phoenix Nursery, Berridge Nursery as a mother’s day gift 🙂